-Ayana Elizabeth Johnson, Ph.D.
+Ayana Elizabeth Johnson, PH.D.

 AREAS OF EXPERTISE

-- - Ocean zoning/marine spatial planning
+- — Ocean policy

-- Community engagement
+- — Community engagement and faciliation

-- Science communication
+- — Science communication

-- Public speaking and moderating
+- — Public speaking and moderating

-Dr. Ayana Elizabeth Johnson is a marine biologist, policy expert, and conservation strategist.
-She is founder of Ocean Collectiv, a strategy consulting firm for conservation solutions grounded in social justice.
-She also teaches at New York University as an adjunct professor and volunteered as co-director of partnerships for the March for Science.
-Previously, as executive director of the Waitt Institute, Ayana co-founded the Blue Halo Initiative and led the Caribbean’s first successful island-wide ocean zoning project, resulting in the protection of one third of Barbuda’s coastal waters.
+Dr. Ayana Elizabeth Johnson is a marine biologist, policy expert, conservation strategist, and Brooklyn native.
+She is founder and president of Ocean Collectiv, a strategy consulting firm for conservation solutions grounded in social justice.
+Ayana envisions and works toward a healthy ocean that supports food security, economies, and cultures.

+Apart from client projects, writing, and public speaking, Ayana teaches at New York University as an adjunct professor and mentors next generation ocean leaders.
+Previously, as executive director of the Waitt Institute, Ayana co-founded the Blue Halo Initiative and led the Caribbean’s first successful island-wide ocean zoning effort, resulting in the protection of one third of Barbuda’s coastal waters.
 She then led the growth of this initiative, launching it on Curaçao and Montserrat, in partnership with the governments and stakeholders.

 March for Science (co-director of partnerships), 2017

-National Geographic blog, Top 10 Ocean Conservation Victories of 2016, January 2017
+National Geographic blog, Top 20 Ocean Conservation Wins of 2017, January 2018

-Outside, Meet the Most Influential Marine Biologist of Our Time, August 2017
+Outside, Meet the Most Influential Marine Biologist of Our Time, 2017

-Politico, New York Playbook interview with Ayana Elizabeth Johnson, April 2017
+Politico, New York Playbook interview with Ayana Elizabeth Johnson, 2017

 Johnson AE, and Jackson JBC.
 2015.
 Fisher and diver perceptions of coral reef degradation and implications for sustainable management.
 Global Ecology and Conservation.
 3: 890-899.
 (Link to high-res version.)